A comprehensive review of the best 21 CFR Part 11 software in 2023

 Your software should include features to enforce effective password policy, including:

 - Enforced password selection

 - Password expiration

 - Security questions

 Users should be required to choose a new password every 30-90 days, which consists of a unique combination of letters, numbers, and special characters.
-The software should lock user accounts when an incorrect password is entered repeatedly.
+The software should also lock user accounts when an incorrect password is entered repeatedly.

 It also shouldn't feel like a compliance software or a product which adds laborious steps to your workflows.
-It should make compliance fade into the background of a user-friendly product for collaboration and excellent quality management.
-A simple product should help the organization exceed requirements and adapt to new cGMP.
+It should make compliance fade into the background of a user-friendly product for collaboration and natural, automatic quality management.

-The definition of software which offers "simplicity" can vary significantly depending on an organization.
-A product which is the right type of "simple" for a startup could be far too lightweight for an enterprise with a vast catalog of approved products for market.
+The definition of software which offers 'simplicity' can vary significantly depending on an organization.
+A product which is the right type of "simple" for a start-up could be far too lightweight for an enterprise with a vast catalog of approved products for market.